 Withdrawing from courses may affect a student's financial aid award eligibility.
-Prior to withdrawing from courses, students are advised to speak with their financial aid counselor and academic advisor.
+Prior to withdrawing from courses, students are advised to speak with their financial aid counselor and academic advisor, student success coordinator, or program coordinator.

 Financial Consequences of Withdrawing: